 - Sales Operations Strategist [starting salary- 30-35k/month]

-Sales reps do the selling managers manage sales reps, which markets should they target?
+Sales reps do the selling, and managers manage sales reps, Which markets should they target?
 Who are the customers that will be easiest to sell to?
 How to improve their pitch and strategy?
 It’s the sales operations strategist’s job to find the answers to these questions.

-If you like to look at and analyse hordes of data to find insights and create strategies that will affect the future direction of other entire sales teams and this is the right job for you!
+If you like to look at and analyze hordes of data to find insights and create strategies that will affect the future direction of other entire sales teams this is the right job for you!

 - Customer Success Manager [starting salary- 25k-30k/month]

 Closing the sale is not the end of the sales process!
-In fact, in most businesses majority of the revenue comes from selling to existing customers.
-It’s the customer success manager’s job to make sure that the people who buy the product adopt, use, and continue using the product so that they will renew, repurchase entry for the product to their friends and acquaintances.
+In fact, in most businesses, the majority of the revenue comes from selling to existing customers.
+It’s the customer success manager’s job to make sure that the people who buy the product adopt, use, and continue using the product so that they will renew, and repurchase entry for the product to their friends and acquaintances.

-If you genuinely enjoy helping you and you’d love to see them grow and succeed, you will enjoy working in this role!
+If you genuinely enjoy helping them and you’d love to see them grow and succeed, you will enjoy working in this role!